scala/docs.scala-lang/_overviews/scala3-contribution/procedures-navigation.md

 This question arises, e.g., if you realised there's an object on the error site that shouldn't be there, most probably causing the error.
 So, in attempt to rectify the offending object, you want to know where it was created.

-We will do this by injecting a *tracer* into the class of an instance in question.
+You can do this by injecting a *tracer* into the class of an instance in question.
 A tracer is the following variable:
 ```scala
 val tracer = Thread.currentThread.getStackTrace.mkString("\n")